zer0fl4g/DebugDetector/README.md

  + NtYieldExecution (by Aguila)
      + NtYieldExecution returns STATUS_NO_YIELD_PERFORMED if there is no other thread ( e.g debugger) but often fails if the system is overloaded and doesn´t allow a switch (not a good method)
  + CheckHeapMemory
-     + allocs memory in the heap and checks if FEEEABABABABABABABAB (exists only on debug mode as overflow detection) is there
+     + allocs memory in the heap and checks if FEEEABABABABABABABABFEEE (exists only on debug mode as overflow detection) is there
+ + NTSetDebugFilterState
+	 + Uses the return value of the ntdll api "NtSetDebugFilterState" to check if the target is running under a debugger
+ + NTQuerySystemInformation
+	 + Uses the NtQuerySystemInformation API to check if the target is running under a debugger